 Each year, leaders from Grant Thornton LLP's Not-for-Profit and Higher Education Practices provide learning opportunities through our webcast series.
 These sessions cover a wide variety of trending topics and regulatory updates relevant to not-for-profit and higher education management and trustees.
-We welcome you to visit grantthornton.com/nfp "Upcoming webcasts and events" for more information on upcoming webcasts or to access past webcasts, which are archived for one year.
+We welcome you to visit grantthornton.com/nfp for more information on upcoming webcasts and to access past webcasts, which are archived for one year.